 Amun was considered no more powerful or significant than the other gods who were part of the Ogdoad but represented the element of "hiddenness" or "obscurity" while the others represented more clearly defined concepts such as "darkness," "water," and "infinity."
 Amun as "The Obscure One" left room for people to define him according to their own understanding of what they needed him to be.
 A god who represented darkness could not also represent light, nor a god of water stand for dryness, etc. A god who personified the mysterious hidden nature of existence, however, could lend himself to any aspect of that existence; and this is precisely what happened with Amun.

 Around c.
 1800 BCE the Hyksos, a mysterious people most likely from the Levant, settled in Egypt, and by c.
 1720 BCE they had grown powerful enough to take control of Lower Egypt and render the court at Thebes obsolete.
 This era is known as The Second Intermediate Period (c.
-1782-c.1570 BCE) in which the Hyksos ruled Egypt.
-In c.
-1570 the prince Ahmose I (c.
-1550-c.1525 BCE) drove the Hyksos out of the country and re-established the city of Thebes.
+1782 - c.
+1570 BCE) in which the Hyksos ruled Egypt.
+C. 1570 BCE the prince Ahmose I (c.
+1550 - c.
+1525 BCE) drove the Hyksos out of the country and re-established the city of Thebes.

 Since the time of the Middle Kingdom (2040-1782 BCE) Amun had been growing in power in Thebes and was a part of the Theban triad of deities with his consort Mut (who replaced Amaunet) and their son Khonsu, the moon god.
 When Ahmose I defeated the Hyksos he attributed his victory to Amun linking him to the well-known sun god Ra.
 As Amun was "The Hidden One" linked to no definable natural phenomenon or principle, he was malleable enough to fit with any attribute one wished to add to him.
 In this case, the mysterious aspect of life - that which makes life what it is - was linked to the visible life-giving aspect of existence: the sun.
 Amun then became Amun-Ra, creator of the universe, and King of the Gods.